+Chapter 3

-Part 3 Rights and Obligations of the New Plant Variety owner
+Rights and Obligations of the New Plant Variety Owner

-Article 78 (revised).
-Rights of the Plant Variety Owner
+Article 82 (revised).
+Rights of the New Plant Variety Owner

-The new plant variety owner has rights as follows:
+The new plant variety owner has the following rights:

-- 1. to prevent individual, legal entity or organization: - 1.1. production or reproduction; - 1.2. conditioning for the purpose of propagation; - 1.3. offering for sale; - 1.4. selling or other marketing; - 1.5. exporting, importing; - 1.6. stocking for any of the purposes mentioned in items 1.1 to 1.5, above. - 2. to make his authorization subject to conditions and limitations; - 3. to protect their rights under the law and regulations against infringements by others such as to institute court action, [and] rights to compensation from damages caused by others.
+- 1. to prevent individuals, legal entities or organizations from: - 1.1. production, reproduction or additional production; - 1.2. conditioning for the purpose of propagation; - 1.3. offering for sale; - 1.4. selling or distribution; - 1.5. import; - 1.6. export; - 1.7. stocking for any of the purposes mentioned in items 1.1 to 1.6, above. - 2. to make his authorization subject to conditions and limitations; - 3. to protect their rights under the law and regulations against infringements by others such as to institute court action, [and] rights to compensation from damages caused by others.

-The acts referred to in items 1.1 to 1.5 of this Article in respect of harvested material, including entire plants and parts of plants, obtained through the unauthorized use of propagating material of the protected variety shall require the authorization of the breeder, unless the breeder has had reasonable opportunity to exercise his right in relation to the said propagating material.
+The acts referred to in items 1.1 to 1.7 of this Article in respect of harvested material, including entire plants and parts of plants, obtained through the unauthorized use of propagating material of the protected variety shall require the authorization of the breeder, unless the breeder has had reasonable opportunity to exercise his right in relation to the said propagating material.
 The provisions of this paragraph shall likewise apply in respect of products made directly from harvested material of the protected variety.